 "Perhaps you should just ask me whatever it is you're wondering about instead of just sitting there looking lost."
 I look up at Kallie, her hazel and gold flecked eyes staring into my amber ones.
 She smirks, though it's a bit strained.
 Her head must hurt more than mine, I remember that she drank a bit more than me.

 "Lunch is ready and Rasha is making an announcement."
 I hear Kyterial call through the door.
 She is one of the assassins from the Sanctuary that joined with ours.
-She has dark brown hair, forest green eyes and thin lips.
+She has dark brown hair, stormy grey eyes and thin lips.
 Her skin is darkened from the sun and her heritage.
 She's a beautiful young Redguard, with incredible curves that she modestly hides.
-I open the door Kyterial's eyes travel from me to Kallie, she arches a thin brow and her eyes return to me.
+I open the door and Kyterial's eyes travel from me to Kallie, she arches a thin brow and her eyes return to me.
 I shake my head slightly and she nods, a mischievous smile on her lips.

 As beautiful as Kallie is, Kyterial is somehow prettier.
 Her young face and high brows give her an innocent, naïve look while her confident smirk says otherwise.
-Her caramel skin and dark hair contrast perfectly with her enchanting green eyes while a swirling black tattoo that winds from just above her left eyebrow down to just below her cheekbone give her an air of intrigue.
+Her caramel skin and dark hair contrast perfectly with her enchanting grey eyes while a swirling black tattoo that winds from just above her left eyebrow down to just below her cheekbone give her an air of intrigue.
 The tattoo is simple, just a few thin black lines swirling and intersecting to form a small, simple design that frames her face and captivates me.
 It's perfect for her, strange yet beautiful, basic yet intricate, plain yet sensual.

 "Thanks Kit, we'll be there in a few minutes."
 Kallie says from behind me.
-Kyterial nods and turns on her heel, her long, silky brown hair disappearing from view as she rounds a corner and is gone.
+Kyterial nods and turns on her heel, her long, thick brown hair disappearing from view as she rounds a corner and is gone.
 Kallie gets up, stretching and yawning.

 "The Dark Brotherhood is dying.
 You all know this so there's no point in denying it.
 We are sending a single member to a small Sanctuary in Skyrim to tell them of what has happened.
 That member will be staying there to help out, as they are in dire straights as well."
 At Rasha's unexpected announcement, we all start talking about what this means and who it might be.
 Rasha clears his throat, demanding silence.